 This map design using ConceptDraw DIAGRAM uses color and concept node shape to indicate hierarchical structure.

 Concept maps differ again by generally using labelled arrows to link the concept nodes on the page.
 Each arrow is assigned a 'linking phrase'; one advantage of this is being able to show a single concept or idea within multiple contexts in regards to other ideas.

-CS Odessa have long supported visual solutions for product workers, and for those who like to work with concept maps, ConceptDraw PRO offers a superior package of drawing tools, image samples, templates and learning materials to help create distinct and effective diagrams.
+CS Odessa have long supported visual solutions for product workers, and for those who like to work with concept maps, ConceptDraw DIAGRAM offers a superior package of drawing tools, image samples, templates and learning materials to help create distinct and effective diagrams.

 Rapid object clone technology and intelligent connectors allow users to create their map in an intuitive and efficient manner, expanding from the central concept as quickly as the ideas come to mind.
 By extending the capabilities of PRO with the Concept Map solution, as well as ConceptDraw's other mind mapping add-ons, users are given access to comprehensive vector stencil libraries that compliment any illustrative style.

 Concept maps are a valuable way of sharing knowledge.
-ConceptDraw PRO , and other products in the ConceptDraw Office suite, offer unparalleled choice in how you share that knowledge.
+ConceptDraw DIAGRAM, and other products in the ConceptDraw Office suite, offer unparalleled choice in how you share that knowledge.
 Set up group brainstorming sessions, display maps as presentations, import and export to PowerPoint and other popular software, and link to external sources.
 Help and training materials are available for each step of the process, from templates that help you get started, through to presentation guides and video tips and tricks.
 For building concept maps, or any diagramming task, find the solution at ConceptDraw.